 Behavioral demerits are earned for conduct infractions and are the primary means of monitoring student behavior.
 Demerits can be assigned by any faculty or staff member.
-What should be remembered is this: five demerits earned in one semester places the student on Behavioral Probation (see below for details on probation).
+What should be remembered is this; six demerits earned places the student on Behavioral Probation (see below for details on probation).
 Demerits are cleared after each semester and students start each semester with a clean slate, so to speak.